It’s not me, it’s you

-Tomorrow is another day, the alarm has been set for 6 am.
+Tomorrow is another day, your Sleep Cycle has been set for 6 am.
 You have an early meeting you need to prepare for.
 You’re at your most comfortable.
 The cover at the perfect tuck and the pillow fluffy.
 Ready for a good nights sleep.

 Just as you’re about to doze off and enter the land of dreams, it starts.
 Zzzzzzzzz psssssssss… You smile and shake your head as you lean over to gently nudge your partner’s shoulder.
 The snoring stops.

 Another minute or two goes by.
 It starts again.
 Zzzzzzzzz psssssssss… And again, and again.
 Zzzzzzzzz psssssssss… No matter what you do the break of silence is never long enough for you to fall asleep.